 Prozac FDA Alert - Serotonin Syndrome

-In July 2006, the FDA issued an alert stating that a life-threatening condition called serotonin syndrome can occur when medicines called Serotonin and Norepinephrine Reuptake Inhibitors (SNRIs, such as Prozac) and medicines used to treat migraine headaches known as 5-hydroxytryptamine receptor agonists (triptans), are taken together.
-Signs and symptoms of serotonin syndrome include:
+In July 2006, the FDA issued an alert that a life-threatening condition called serotonin syndrome can occur when SSRIs like Prozac or Norepinephrine Reuptake Inhibitors (SNRIs) are taken with triptans.
+Triptans are also called 5-hydroxytryptamine receptor agonists.
+Symptoms of serotonin syndrome include:

 FDA Alert - Antidepressants and Pregnant Women